kochsoft/diablo2/README.md

   --info_stats          Flag.
 Nerd-minded.
 Detailed info tool on the parsing of attributes and skills.
   --set_waypoints SET_WAYPOINTS
                         Set waypoints as optional prefix /INDEX_DIFFICULTY-/ and bitmap /.{39}/ where 0/1 means off/on and everything else is ignored.
+  --set_quests SET_QUESTS
+                        Set quests as optional prefix /INDEX_DIFFICULTY-/ and bitmap /.{27}/ where 0/1 means reset/completed and everything else is ignored.

 Example call:
 $ python3 horazons_folly.py --info conan.d2s ormaline.d2s